team113sanger/Acral_Melanoma_PDX_models_LatAm_Crispr_Shared_Hits/README.md

 # Analysis of shared vulnerabilities in Acral Melanoma cell lines AM007 and AM016
+This repository is a sub-analysis and is included with other analyses in the [Acral Melanoma PDX models from Latin America](https://github.com/team113sanger/Acral_Melanoma_PDX_models_from_Latin_America) parent repository.

 ## Overview
 Analysis to identify shared vulnerabilities between Acral Melanoma cell lines AM007 and AM016 from CRISPR data.